-- Balance or scale: Capacity sufficient for the sample mass, accurate to 0.1 percent of the sample mass or readable to 0.1 g and conforming to AASHTO M 231. - Sieves, meeting the requirements of FOP for AASHTO T 27/T 11. - Mechanical sieve shaker, meeting the requirements of FOP for AASHTO T 27/T 11. - Mechanical Washing Apparatus (optional). - Suitable drying equipment, meeting the requirements of the FOP for AASHTO T 255. - Containers and utensils: A pan or vessel of a size sufficient to contain the sample covered with water and to permit vigorous agitation without loss of any part of the sample or water. - Wetting Agent: Any dispersing agent, such as dishwashing detergent, that will promote separation of the fine materials.
+- Balance or scale: Capacity sufficient for the sample mass, readable to 0.1 g and conforming to AASHTO M 231. - Sieves, meeting the requirements of FOP for AASHTO T 27/T 11. - Mechanical sieve shaker, meeting the requirements of FOP for AASHTO T 27/T 11. - Mechanical Washing Apparatus (optional). - Suitable drying equipment, meeting the requirements of the FOP for AASHTO T 255. - Containers: A pan or vessel of a size sufficient to contain the sample covered with water and to permit vigorous agitation without loss of any part of the sample or water. - Wetting Agent: Any dispersing agent, such as dishwashing detergent, that will promote separation of the fine materials. - Utensil: device for agitating the sample during the washing procedure.